ernsheong/lite-signal/README.md

 `lite-signal` provides basic publish-subscribe functionality.

-It is a descendant of the unmaintained https://github.com/PolymerElements/iron-signals component, minus the Polymer dependency, which is unnecessary.
+It is a descendant of the unmaintained https://github.com/PolymerElements/iron-signals component.

 Note: avoid using `lite-signal` whenever you can use a controller (parent element) to mediate communication